1938 Cork Senior Football Championship

 The 1938 Cork Senior Football Championship was the 50th staging of the Cork Senior Football Championship since its establishment by the Cork County Board in 1887.
+The draw for the first round fixtures took place on 30 January 1938.
+The championship ran from 20 March to 27 November 1938.

-Carbery entered the championship as the defending champions.
+Carbery were the defending champions, however, they were beaten by Clonakilty in the second round.

-On 27 November 1938, St. Nicholas' won the championship following a 2–01 to 0–02 defeat of Clonakilty in the final.
-This was their first championship title.
+The final was played on 27 November 1938 at the Bandon Grounds, between St Nicholas' and Clonakilty, in what was their first ever meeting in the final.
+St Nicholas' won the match by 2–01 to 0–02 to claim their first ever championship title.